11 Tips to Help you Lose Weight, get fit and not Spend a Fortune Doing it!

 Here are a few things I want you to consider or do before we get to the nitty-gritty tips.

 Get a notebook or use an app and write down your measurement plus how well you do at each exercise and food intake if you want.
 I got a 365 day journal and each day list out the exercise I do, what I eat and drink, how I sleep and my energy levels so I can track it over time.

-One of the biggest changes I made is getting rid of scales.
+One of the biggest changes I made was getting rid of scales.
 Weighing yourself is not the best measurement of your health or how you are going with your size.
 Instead, get a Dexascan if you want which will show you your fat percentage vs muscle percentage on your body.

 Hormones, water retention, what you ate the day before, lack of sleep etc all impact the number you’ll see on the scales.
 It’s not a reliable measurement though it is the measurement most people go by.